SENSEiXENUS/senseixenus.github.io/posts/ctf/n00bzctf/writeup.md

 ### Proof of concept writing

 - I wrote a python script that stores the payload with  `input()` and creates a file with the payload's name.Then, a tarfile named `zip.tar` is created with module `tarfile` and the payload named file is added to it.
+This code works in a loop.

 - Code: